What Constitutes Dental Malpractice?

 Dentist’s Standard of Care

 In Florida, dental malpractice is defined as a violation of their standard of care.
 Dentists are expected to maintain a minimum standard in their practice.
 If they fail to do that, they could face penalties for their actions.
 They could also face disciplinary action from the Florida Board of Dentistry for multiple complaints against the dentist.

 First, you may need to prove the dentist didn’t meet these standards.
-Your dental malpractice lawyer in West Palm Beach can determine this based on whether the dentist failed to diagnose your problem, gave you unnecessary treatment, operated on the wrong tooth, or injured you while performing a dental procedure, as a few examples.
+Your dental malpractice lawyer can determine this based on whether the dentist failed to diagnose your problem, gave you unnecessary treatment, operated on the wrong tooth, or injured you while performing a dental procedure, as a few examples.

 Serious Injury or Illness Due to Malpractice